zaimieteng/timeseriescurrencyexchangerate/README.md

 # SGD/USD Exchange Rate Forecasting — ARIMA Model

-This is the time series analysis of the Singapore Dollar to US Dollar exchange rate from 1995 to 2018, using ARIMA modelling to forecast future rates.
+This is the time series analysis of the Singapore Dollar to US Dollar exchange rate from 1995 to 2018, using ARIMA modelling to forecast future rates. ~5,978 daily exchange rate observations were analysed to identify trends, achieve stationarity, and build a forecasting model.

-## Overview

-Analysed ~5,978 daily exchange rate observations to identify trends, achieve stationarity, and build a forecasting model.
 The final model selected was ARIMA(0,1,22) based on AIC minimisation and Ljung-Box diagnostic checks.

+## Problem Statement
+To build a model that will allow for reliable forecasting based on existing currency market dynamics.

 ## Key Findings
 - The original data was non-stationary (ADF test p-value = 0.60)